 #2.
 Trim Branches and Secure Outdoor Items

-Think of any loose outdoor items around your home as potential projectiles during a hurricane.
-If you have outdoor furniture, toys, or anything else around your yard, these objects could be sent flying into your HVAC when the wind starts blowing.
+Any loose outdoor items around your home could be potential projectiles during a hurricane.
+If you have outdoor furniture, toys, or anything else around your yard, these objects could be sent flying into your HVAC when the wind starts howling.

 When you know that a storm is forecasted, remove any possible hazards from your yard and trim any nearby branches.
 This will protect your outdoor condenser unit as well as your windows.